Wigner's friend's black hole adventure: an argument for complementarity?: Relating to literature

-\textit{The firewall argument.}---A referee Charlie is indicated a qubit $Q$ right outside an old black hole, being part of the late-time Hawking radiation.
-Two observers Alice and Bob collaborate to provide two predictions $(P,\overline{P})$ to the referee, for when he measures his qubit $Q$ in the $Z$- and $X$-bases.
-Alice and Bob win if the referee's test succeeds; this is called the \textit{complementarity game}.
-Alice, inside the black hole, can distill a qubit $Q_A$ maximally entangled with $Q$ by the assumption of high entanglement across the horizon~\cite{eisert2010colloquium,reeh1961bemerkungen} (assuming semiclassical gravity), and Bob, holding the early time Hawking radiation, can distill a qubit $Q_B$ (approximately) maximally entangled with $Q$ by Page's argument~\cite{page1993information,page2013time}.
-Alice and Bob measure their qubits $Q_A,Q_B$ in the $Z$- and $X$-bases, respectively, obtaining outcomes $a,b$.
-As Alice's qubit is maximally entangled with $Q$, she predicts the referee's outcome to be the same as her outcome $a$ when he measures his qubit in the $Z$-basis, and similarly for Bob predicting outcome $b$ for the referee when he measures in the $X$-basis.
-They send their predictions $(a,b)$ to the referee who falls in the black hole (to retrieve Alice's outcome).
-The predictions $(a,b)$ provide a winning probability of 1, violating the quantum bound for winning the complementarity game (based on a violation of monogamy of entanglement).
+\textbf{The firewall argument.} We follow the presentation of Ref.~\cite{hausmann2025firewallparadoxwignersfriend}.
+An infalling referee Bob is given a qubit $Q_B$ right outside an old black hole (i.e. past the Page time), being part of the late-time Hawking radiation.
+Two observers, Alice and Charlie, starting outside and inside the black hole, respectively, collaborate to provide two predictions $(P,\overline{P})$ to the referee Bob, for when he measures his qubit $Q_B$ in the $Z$- and $X$-bases.
+Alice and Charlie win if the referee's (Bob's) test succeeds; this is called the \textit{complementarity game}.
+Charlie, inside the black hole, can distill a qubit $Q_C$ (approximately) maximally entangled with $Q_B$ by the assumption of high entanglement across the horizon~\cite{braunstein2013better,reeh1961bemerkungen,eisert2010colloquium,Witten_2018,Hollands_2018,harlow2016jerusalem,mathur2009information} (assuming semiclassical gravity), and Alice, holding the early-time Hawking radiation outside the black hole, can distill a qubit $Q_A$ (approximately) maximally entangled with $Q_B$ by Page's argument~\cite{page1993information,page2013time}.
+Alice and Charlie measure their qubits $Q_A,Q_C$ in the $X$- and $Z$-bases, respectively, obtaining outcomes $a,c$.
+As Charlie's qubit is maximally entangled with $Q_B$, he predicts the referee's outcome $b$ to be the same as his outcome $c$ when he measures his qubit in the $Z$-basis, and similarly for Alice predicting outcome $a$ for the referee when he measures in the $X$-basis.
+They send their predictions $(a,c)$ to the referee who falls into the black hole (to retrieve Charlie's message and outcome).
+The predictions $P=a,\overline{P}=c$ yield a winning probability of 1, violating the quantum bound for winning the complementarity game based on a violation of monogamy of entanglement.

-In fact, we can construct an extension of the firewall argument by giving Alice and the referee Charlie measurement choices $x,y$, resulting in a violation of no-signalling based on the violation of monogamy of entanglement (see Appendix C).